GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/constraints/index.md

 ### View (`event` source)

 - `source_event_id` (ad-side information) can be up to 64 bits - large enough to be be used as a unique identifier.
-- `trigger_data` (conversion-side information) is up to 3 bits, i.e. it should be either 0 or 1.
+- `trigger_data` (conversion-side information) is up to 3 bits; that is, it should be either 0 or 1.
 - Up to 1 conversion can be attributed to a given source (ad click or view event).
 - Noise is applied to reports in the form of a randomized response.
 The correct conversion count can be recovered via a [script](https://github.com/WICG/attribution-reporting-api/blob/main/noise_corrector.py).
 - Noise is applied with a 0.0000025 probability (0.00025%) in the current Chrome code.